RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 # SQL PROJECT
-# FOREWORD
+## FOREWORD
 In the repository appendix there are 7 SQL scripts numbered 1-7:
-* Scripts 1 and 2 instruct the creation of primary and secondary tables that contain modified data extracted from the database.
+* Script 1 and 2 instruct the creation of primary and secondary tables that contain modified data from the database.
 * The remaining scripts link to the tables created above and display the data needed to answer questions 1-5 (script 3 -> question 1, script 4 -> question 2, etc.).

 This document is divided into the following four main sections, which are further subdivided into subsections: